COVID-19: What to expect when arriving at HGH?

 - Patients coming to the Emergency cannot be accompanied.

-- Only one parent can accompany a sick child coming to the Emergency for care.
+- Only one parent can accompany a sick child (aged under 18) coming to the Emergency for care.

 I have an appointment at HGH.
 Can someone accompany me?

-- If someone is coming with you, they will have to leave you at the entrance.
-They will not be allowed in the hospital.
+- If someone is coming with you, they should leave you at the entrance and not enter the hospital, unless you have special needs.

-- If you have mobility issues, please arrive at least 30 minutes before your scheduled appointment.
+- If you have a minor mobility problem, please arrive at least 30 minutes before your scheduled appointment.
 When you go through screening at the entrance, ask for a porter if you need help to travel within the hospital.